 In April 2014, Ronstadt was honored for her iconic career with an induction into the Rock & Roll Hall of Fame.
 Although her health left her unable to attend the ceremony, she did make it to the White House in July, where she received the National Medal of Arts from President Barack Obama.
 That year, longtime fans also enjoyed the release of Duets, an album featuring some of her most popular collaborations.

-Following Adieu False Heart, Ronstadt focused more energy on her personal life and her family, including her adopted children, Clementine and Carlos.
+Following Adieu False Heart, Ronstadt focused more energy on her personal life and her family, including her adopted children, Mary Clementine and Carlos.
 For many years, she lived in her hometown of Tucson with her kids.
 She now lives in San Francisco.
 Despite relationships with former California governor Jerry Brown and filmmaker George Lucas, Ronstadt never married.
 She told The New York Times that "I'm very bad at compromise, and there's a lot of compromise in marriage."

 We strive for accuracy and fairness.
 If you see something that doesn't look right, contact us!